Image

 Phase 2/3

-• Participants will receive either chemotherapy alone or with durvalumab, followed by surgery.
+• Participants may receive either chemotherapy alone or chemotherapy combined with Durvalumab, depending on their eligibility for certain drugs.

 Study details